 Driver’s license examinations, amendments to ch 604

-The Department of Transportation hereby proposes to amend Chapter 604, "License Examination," Iowa Administrative Code.
+The Department of Transportation hereby amends Chapter 604, "License Examination," Iowa Administrative Code.

 Legal Authority for Rule Making